 What is National History Day?: National History Day (NHD) is a competition for students in grades 6 - 12 to explore local, state, national, or world history through a research project that relates to a broad, annual theme.

 What is the theme?
-The theme for 2017 is Taking a Stand in History
+The theme for 2018 is Conflict and Compromise in History